Introduction

 });

-in that function is an object that references the event itself.
+The e parameter in that callback function contains an object that references the event itself.
 Within that object you have access to many useful properties and methods (functions that live inside an object) such as which mouse button or key was pressed, or information about the event’s target - the DOM node that was clicked.

 Try this: